-If you’re enrolled in the NVIDIA HSA, NVIDIA HSA Plus, Kaiser HSA, or Blue HSA Gold plan, you can lower your overall medical costs with a Health Savings Account (HSA).
+If you’re enrolled in the NVIDIA HSA, NVIDIA HSA Plus, or Kaiser HSA plan, you can lower your overall medical costs with a Health Savings Account (HSA).
 It’s a personal savings account to use for healthcare expenses—both now and in the future.
 Use your account to pay for anything that might be subject to your deductible, such as office visits, lab services, X-rays, and hospital stays.

 Let’s See What It’s All About

 - Our contribution.
-When you enroll in the the NVIDIA HSA, NVIDIA HSA Plus, Kaiser HSA, or Blue HSA Gold medical plans your HSA will be automatically opened.
 NVIDIA will contribute up to $3,000 to your account, depending on the plan you choose and how many people you cover.
-This amount is distributed over four quarters.
+This amount is distributed in a lump-sum in January each year.
+New hires will receive a pro-rated lump-sum in the month following their hire date.
 You must also be an active employee on the day the company contribution is funded

 - No use-it-or-lose-it.
 Unlike a Flexible Spending Account, which you must spend before the annual deadline, your HSA balance rolls over each year and can keep growing

 - It’s flexible.
 Spend your HSA on current health expenses, or let your balance grow and save your funds for when you need them—even in retirement

 - 1. You don’t pay federal taxes on the money you save*

 - 3. You don’t pay taxes on the money you withdraw, as long as it’s used for qualified healthcare expenses

 - Investment opportunities.
 Once your HSA balance reaches a certain amount, you can invest your funds to make them grow faster.
 After you open your account, you can get more about the investment options from Fidelity

 - It’s always yours.
 Your entire HSA balance and any contributions—yours and NVIDIA’s—are yours to keep forever, even if you leave NVIDIA or retire